VenalityXT/PowerShell-System-Baseline-Report/README.md

 ## **Project Overview**

-This project demonstrates how to use PowerShell ISE to build an automated **system information report**.
+This project demonstrates how to use PowerShell ISE to create an automated System Information Report similar to what IT and cybersecurity teams generate in real environments.
+The PowerShell script collects important system data such as the computer name, Windows version, system uptime, memory usage, available storage, and total disk capacity.
+It then formats this information in a clear layout and exports it to a text file for documentation and review.

-The script retrieves details such as the computer name, Windows version, available disk space, and total disk capacity, then exports the results into a clean, readable text file.
+System administrators and SOC analysts often rely on reports like this to track system health, maintain baselines, support investigations, and streamline routine checks across multiple endpoints.

 <p align="left">
   <a href="./BaselineReportScript.ps1"><strong>View the Script »</strong></a>